This Wednesday reprint was first published on August 8, 2012. I've made some edits and added a brief introduction — Dave

 How do we know what we think we know about the future?
 That is a deep question, and I've attempted to answer it many times on this blog, mostly to justify the "radical" statesments I make and to persuade you to take them seriously.
 I can not go down that road today, but I can list some specific reasons why I believe America is finished, or, as Morris Berman said, failed.
 When I say "finished" I mean—

 - the middle class is kaput and will not be resurrected

 - bankers always win

 - there will be no people's revolution

-When Francis Fukuyama wrote a hopelessly naive book called The End Of History (and The Last Man) in 1992, he was referring to the triumph of neo-Keynesian liberal capitalism over all other political systems.
-At last, it would be possible to put a McDonald's hamburger joint on every corner in every country all over the world (even France).
-Ironically enough, that triumphant, failed political economic system blew itself up a mere 16 years later.
+When Francis Fukuyama wrote a hopelessly naive book called The End Of History (and The Last Man) in 1992, he was referring to the triumph of Keynesian liberal capitalism over all other political systems.
+At last, it would be possible to put a McDonald's hamburger franchise on every corner in every country all over the world (even France).
+Ironically enough, that historically triumphant, political economic system blew itself up a mere 16 years later.
 But never mind, because that system did not go away because there is no serious alternative to it.
 Unlike socialism, which is now dead, there is no other ideology around which people can rally to achieve meaningful political change.
-What you see is what you are going to get, now and forever (which is not as long as some of you think).
+What you see is what you are going to get, now and forever (which is not as long as some of you might think).

 If you have this astonishing mass media, and the power of the state is greater than ever before in human history, and if the state is utterly corrupt, which it is, then there is no hope whatsoever for real social change.
 (That's why Occupy Wall Street was a will-o'-the-wisp.)
 America's historical situation is unique in the 21st century because of all that has gone before.
 The "cyclic" theory of social change Jesse puts forward is merely wishful thinking disguised as political theory.
 But I daresay most Americans, or at least the ones who still have functioning brains, subscribe to some version of it.
 They think things will get better.
 They have hope.
 We are not surprised.